-But when Amazon have their own network for delivery, they can completely control and monitor through technology.
+But when Amazon has its network for delivery, it can completely control and monitor through technology.
 In addition, they can address various concerns of customers.

 Also, it cuts costs and increases their delivery capacity.
 Amazon spent a whopping $21.7 billion in 2017 just on shipping.

-There are many delivery companies who are seen as reliable, steady, and gradual to change.
+Many delivery companies are seen as reliable, steady, and gradual to change.
 You can expect these services to:

-However, the same practices, most of the time, have greater customer satisfaction, which include:
+However, the same practices, most of the time, have greater customer satisfaction, which includes:

 They make deliveries all 7 days per week, the entire day from early mornings to late evenings, making it perfect for shipments, which need a signature.
 They treat every delivery driver like a third-party service provider, who is contracted via Amazon.

-Amazon has placed this program more like an opportunity for investment, targeting entrepreneurs especially to become their Delivery Service Partners (also called DSP).
+Amazon has placed this program more like an investment opportunity, targeting entrepreneurs especially to become their Delivery Service Partners (also called DSP).